 Presents scientific notation, precision and accuracy, decimals and percents, ratio and proportion, variation, simple equations, techniques of graphing, use of charts and tables, logarithms, and the metric system.

-Lecture 2-3 hours per week.
-2-3 credits.
-Prerequisites: Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
-(2-3 credits)
+Prerequisite(s): Competency in Math Essentials MTE 1 MTE 2 and MTE 3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.